 No doubt you are familiar with many elements and their symbols already, but the ones that you should know for this course are listed in Table 2.
-These are the names and symbols for elements 1 through 36 as well as some other selected important elements.
+These are the names and symbols for elements 1 through 36 as well as some other commonly encountered elements.
 Some symbols are derived from the common name of the element; others are abbreviations of the name in another language.
 Most symbols have one or two letters, but three-letter symbols have been used to describe some elements that have atomic numbers greater than 112.
 To avoid confusion with other notations, only the first letter of a symbol is capitalized.
 For example, Co is the symbol for the element cobalt, but CO is the notation for the compound carbon monoxide, which contains atoms of the elements carbon (C) and oxygen (O).
 All known elements and their symbols are in the periodic table in Appendix A.

 Traditionally, the discoverer (or discoverers) of a new element names the element.
 However, until the name is recognized by the International Union of Pure and Applied Chemistry (IUPAC), the recommended name of the new element is based on the Latin word(s) for its atomic number.
 For example, element 106 was called unnilhexium (Unh), element 107 was called unnilseptium (Uns), and element 108 was called unniloctium (Uno) for several years.
 These elements are now named after scientists (or occasionally locations); for example, element 106 is now known as seaborgium (Sg) in honor of Glenn Seaborg, a Nobel Prize winner who was active in the discovery of several heavy elements.